| There's

 thank all of those who have visited our museum on-line virtually,

-or in-person, over our museum's seventeen years.
+or in-person, over our museum's eighteen years.
 It's been

 a pleasure to have shared this history with so many and to have